 The most practical way to talk about a class $\mathcal{C}$ is by its \emph{generators}.
 We say a set of gates $G$ \emph{generates} a class $\mathcal{C}$ if $G \subseteq \mathcal{C}$ and every class containing $G$ also contains $\mathcal{C}$.
 We introduce the notation $\class{ \cdot }$ for the class generated by a set of gates.
 Similarly, we say that $G$ generates a specific gate $g$ if $g \in \class{G}$.

-Our goal is therefore to identify all stabilizer gate classes, determine their generators, and diagram the relationships between classes.
+Our goal is therefore to identify all Clifford gate classes, determine their generators, and diagram the relationships between classes.
 As it turns out, there are $57$ different classes, which we have split across Figure~\ref{fig:degeneratelattice} (which contains the classes with single-qubit generators) and Figure~\ref{fig:nondegeneratelattice} (which contains the multi-qubit classes).
-Each class is labelled by a set of generators for that class, except for $\ALL$, the class of all stabilizer gates; $\top$, the class of all single-qubit stabilizer gates; and $\bot$, the class generated by the empty set.
-Additionally, we abbreviate some class names in Figure~\ref{fig:degeneratelattice}: \begin{itemize} \item $\theta_{+++}$, $\theta_{+--}$, $\theta_{-+-}$, $\theta_{--+}$ denote the single-qubit classes containing $\Gamma_{+++}$, $\Gamma_{+--}$, $\Gamma_{-+-}$, and $\Gamma_{--+}$ respectively, and three $\theta$ gates each, as indicated by the gray lines. \item $\theta_{xy}$ abbreviates $\theta_{x+y}$ or $\theta_{x-y}$ (it contains both) and similarly for $\theta_{xz}$ and $\theta_{yz}$. \end{itemize} Some of the lines in Figure~\ref{fig:degeneratelattice} are gray and dotted, not for any technical reason, but because the lattice would be unreadable otherwise.
+Each class is labelled by a set of generators for that class, except for $\ALL$, the class of all Clifford gates; $\top$, the class of all single-qubit Clifford gates; and $\bot$, the class generated by the empty set.
+Additionally, we abbreviate some class names in Figure~\ref{fig:degeneratelattice}: \begin{itemize} \item $\theta_{+++}$, $\theta_{+--}$, $\theta_{-+-}$, $\theta_{--+}$ denote the single-qubit classes containing $\Gamma_{+++}$, $\Gamma_{+--}$, $\Gamma_{-+-}$, and $\Gamma_{--+}$ respectively, and three $\theta$ gates each, as indicated by the gray lines. \item $\theta_{xy}$ abbreviates $\theta_{x+y}$ or $\theta_{x-y}$ (it contains both) and similarly for $\theta_{xz}$ and $\theta_{yz}$. \end{itemize}

 In Figure~\ref{fig:nondegeneratelattice} each class includes the label of the single-qubit subgroup, even when not all of the single-qubit generators are necessary to generate the class.
 This is intended to make the relationship between the degenerate and non-degenerate lattices clearer.
 For example, $\tfour$ generates the Pauli group, $\P$, on its own (Lemma~\ref{lem:t4_generates_paulis}), but we label the class $\class{ \tfour, \P }$ to make it clear that the class $\class{\tfour}$ is above $\class{\P}$ in the lattice.